KNVB Cup: Early history

 The first attempt to hold a knock-out competition open to all clubs in the Netherlands was made in 1894, with the winners receiving a trophy offered by H.M.C.
 Holdert, former president of V.V.A.
 (Amsterdam).
 Seven teams entered and the first ever cup match in the Netherlands was thus held on 11 February, between Haarlem and HFC, ending in a 3–1 win to the latter.
 However, no other match was played due to the withdraws of several teams, and the lack of interest shown by the clubs caused Holdert to withdraw his trophy, so the final between HFC and R.A.P. was canceled, but four years later, in January 1898, Holdert offered another cup, to be contested just like the English FA Cup, and thus the KNVB Cup was conceived during a board meeting of the Dutch Football Association, in The Hague, on 19 January 1898.
 Initially, it was decided to stage a competition for this new trophy already in the ongoing 1897–98 season, but the board had to cancel it after a prolonged stretch of bad weather in the first weeks of February had led to numerous match postponements in the western leagues.

 The tournament finally began the following season, 1898–99.
 The first final was played on 9 May 1899 between RAP Amsterdam and HVV Den Haag, and ended in a 1–0 victory for the former thanks to a goal from Jan Hisgen in extra-time.

 In 1946, the trophy was changed to one made out of silver, which was extremely rare in the immediate aftermath of World War II.
 That trophy remains in use today.

 Recent history

 In 2018, a trophy colored in gold was commissioned to commemorate the 100th edition of the tournament.

 Name changes

 Like many national cup competitions, the name of the tournament has changed with sponsorship.
 From 1995, the competition went from being the KNVB Beker to being known as the Amstel Cup after the then sponsor Amstel.
 On 16 August 2005, the name was changed to the Gatorade Cup after the drinks company Gatorade.
 In 2006, the name returned to being the KNVB Beker with Gatorade remaining as the principal sponsor.

-On 12 January 2018, it was announced that TOTO would be the name sponsor of the KNVB Cup, until the 2021–22 season.
-The competition was renamed the TOTO KNVB Beker with immediate effect.
+On 12 January 2018, it was announced that TOTO would become the title sponsor of the KNVB Cup through the 2021–22 season, immediately rebranding the competition as the TOTO KNVB Beker.

+On 10 June 2025, a new landmark sponsorship agreement was announced with EUROJACKPOT, marking a change in title sponsorship for the first time since 2018.
+Under the five-year deal, running through the 2029–30 season, the competition was renamed the Eurojackpot KNVB Beker.